 Many patients in the 80’s underwent Radial Keratotomy (RK) surgery to correct nearsightedness and many of them have experienced vision deterioration over time.
-Dr. Gulani has been involved in correcting Radial Keratotomy surgery and Radial Keratotomy complications for 3 decades along with his innovations and surgical artistry.
+Dr. Gulani has been involved in correcting Radial Keratotomy surgery and Radial Keratotomy complications for over 3 decades along with his innovations, proprietary techniques, cutting edge technology and surgical artistry.

-We empathize with Radial Keratotomy surgery patients that contact us from all over the world in despair since their eye doctors either provided no solution or gave options between uncomfortable contact lenses and invasive corneal transplants, both of which do not address the “Ask” of the patient, which is “Vision”!
-Many of these patients lament that they underwent these procedures and are left with no plan for “vision.”
+We empathize with Radial Keratotomy patients that contact us from all over the world in despair since their eye doctors either provided no solution or gave options between uncomfortable contact lenses and invasive corneal transplants, both of which do not address the “Ask” of the patient, which is “Vision”!
+Many of these patients lament that they underwent these procedures with their eye surgeons and are left with no plan for “Vision”!

 With a legendary track record of successful vision outcomes, Dr. Gulani continues to create and envision the future to pursue his passion to help people see.

-“A doctor’s inability should never become the patient’s disability,” says Dr. Gulani, who teaches worldwide to encourage every ophthalmologist (eye surgeon), optometrist, and all levels of eye care providers to fight for their patients’ vision.
-Though we cannot guarantee outcomes in such complex Radial Keratotomy cases, 1000’s of patients have shared their testimonials and stories (with no incentive) on our website with a desire to spread hope among fellow patients and possibly inspire their eye surgeons to perform.
+“A doctor’s inability should never become the patient’s disability,” says Dr. Gulani, who teaches globally to encourage every ophthalmologist (eye surgeon), optometrist, and all levels of eye care providers to fight for their patients’ vision.
+Though we cannot guarantee outcomes in such complex Radial Keratotomy cases, 1000’s of patients have shared their testimonials and stories (with no incentive) on our website with a desire to spread hope among fellow patients and possibly inspire their eye surgeons too.

-Using Advanced Diagnostics during his personal consultation and years of clinical acumen, Dr. Gulani first determines what kind of Radial Keratotomy you have along with associated refractive errors (i.e. irregular astigmatism, myopia, hyperopia, presbyopia, etc.) and pathologies (i.e. Cataracts, Fuchs Dystrophy, Corneal Scar, etc.), and additional surgeries (i.e. LASIK, Cataract Surgeries, Cross-Linking, etc.), then based on his proprietary algorithm honed over three decades picks among the full spectrum of surgical and technological options (KLEAR™) to custom design a procedure and technology application to best correct your unique eyes and can even help patients with extreme situations which is innovative, staged, and combination techniques.
+Using Advanced Diagnostics during his personal consultation and decades of clinical experience, Dr. Gulani first determines what kind of Radial Keratotomy you have along with associated refractive errors (i.e. irregular astigmatism, myopia, hyperopia, presbyopia, etc.) and pathologies (i.e. Cataracts, Fuchs Dystrophy, Corneal Scar, etc.), and additional surgeries (i.e. LASIK, Cataract Surgeries, Cross-Linking, corneal Transplant, etc.), then based on his proprietary algorithm honed over three decades, picks among the full spectrum of surgical and technological options (KLEAR™) to custom-design a procedure and technology application to best correct your unique eyes and can even help patients with extreme situations with his innovative, staged, and combination techniques.

 Though Dr. Gulani’s success rate in Radial Keratotomy Correction surgery is legendary, we encourage you to understand your individual eye health and vision potential with full understanding of the risks and benefits prior to proceeding with surgery.